By Mike Haaren, Co-Founder Rat Race Rebellion – Updated Feb. 25, 2020

 Not everyone has to make a car payment or put a child through college.
 But we all have to eat.
 That’s where Fetch comes in.
 It’s all about the groceries.
-If you decide to sign up, be sure to use RRR’s special code FETCH2K to get an extra 2,000 points (as we write, 1,000 points = $1, so that’s $2).
+If you decide to sign up, enter the promo code FETCH3K to get $3.00 free in your account.

 Grocery expenses are among the biggest that many of us face.
 Fetch simplifies things by automatically reviewing your receipts for any participating brand, product or special offer.
 Just snap the receipt, and the app does the rest.
 Redeem your points for Visa or MasterCard gift cards, or cards for Amazon, Kohl’s or hundreds of other brands.
-Refer a friend or family member for 2,000 bonus points ($2) for each of you.
+Refer a friend for $2 for each of you.
 For Android, click here.
 For iOS, click here.

 Ibotta involves a few more steps than Fetch.
 Before you shop, use the app to find the offers you’re interested in.
 Buy those products or services at one of their partner retailers.
 Snap your receipt, and the company says you’ll get the cash in your Ibotta account within 48 hours.
 Click here for more.

 Formerly known as eBates, Rakuten also offers a $10 welcome bonus.
 What’s unusual about the app is that it often has triple-cash-back (or more) special offers in addition to its normal cash-back percentages.
 And you can apply cash-back percentages after you’ve taken advantage of a brand’s sales.